 On the podcast, security experts from all over the world talk about several different security related topics including Access Control Protocol, which is essentially 90% of all commercial facilities.
 Access Control Protocol has not changed in over 40 years.
 So, anyone that does a couple of Google searches can understand what the Wiegland protocol is and how to infiltrate it now.

 There are new technologies emerging called OSDP Protocol. which is a secured and potentially, if it’s configured properly encrypted protocols which makes access control systems very secure.
 A big thing that happened in the news in 2019 was a Google employee who decided on a whim to hack their access control system at Google’s corporate headquarters.
 And this was one of the major events that finally allowed the access control market to recognize some of its own vulnerabilities and implement more secure protocols.

 “The future of access control systems lies in mobile credentials, using smartphones so users can gain access without a keycard, facial recognition, and really any kind of driving through to the enterprise market with credentials being aligned with facial recognition.
 Instead of a card, instead of a mobile phone, or a key fob, people can have the correct access all through facial recognition.
 So, there is a lot of integration happening with access control systems and a lot of different legacy systems that still need upgrading to get away from the insecure Wiegland protocol.” -Thomas Carnevale, Founder & CEO of Umbrella Technologies

-In this interview conducted by Enterprise Radio for Entrapanurers, Thomas Carnevale details the pros and cons of a variety of business access control systems that business owners should consider when securing there people, facility and intellectual property.
+In this interview conducted by Enterprise Radio for Entrapanurers, Thomas Carnevale details the pros and cons of a variety of commercial access control systems that business owners should consider when securing there people, facility and intellectual property.